 7. Earn a High And Reliable Income

 Electricians belong to a trade that provides a wide range of salary opportunities.
 You could potentially be making a much higher salary compared to other electricians depending on the sector or industry you work in.
-Which industries pay the most for electricians is being further outlined in this article.
 The electricians that on average get paid the most are working for the government.

 On average, a standard electrician receives an annual salary of $56.900 compared to an electrician working in the government, who will get paid $64.490.
 The highest-paid workers are currently electricians working on power- and substations.
 These electricians earn on average $83.150 annually.